Connect with Us

 The University of Texas at Austin Dell Medical School is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The University of Texas at Austin Dell Medical School designates this live activity for a maximum of 1.25 AMA PRA Category 1 Credit(s)™.
+The University of Texas at Austin Dell Medical School designates this internet live activity for a maximum of 1.25 AMA PRA Category 1 Credit(s)™ per session.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Medical Education Research Office Hours